NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 From 2012 to 2014, MBC awarded five scholarships each year to high school seniors in Southern Virginia who were furthering their education in a STEM field at a Virginia college or university.

 The MBC Wanda Bostick Jeffress Memorial STEM Scholarship was established when Wanda Jeffress, a long-standing member of the MBC board of directors, passed away in March 2018.
-MBC established the scholarship to honor her legacy, granting $5,000 to be awarded to one or more graduating seniors of Halifax County High School annually.
-Recipients of this scholarship are pursuing higher education after graduation in a STEM field, which may include science, technology, engineering, math, or healthcare and display academic achievement, a strong commitment to STEM, and financial need.
+To honor her legacy, two scholarships are awarded annually to graduating seniors of Halifax County High School who are continuing their education in a STEM-H field and display academic achievement, a strong commitment to STEM, and financial need.

 Sponsoring Robotics in Southern Virginia

-In 2012, MBC began sponsoring FIRST First Robotics Competition (FRC) teams in the MBC footprint.
-MBC sponsors the FIRST FRC teams in Southern Virginia as a way to support workforce preparation in STEM (Science, Technology, Engineering, Mathematics) education, which is a vital component of workforce development and economic revitalization.
+From 2012 to 2023, MBC sponsored FIRST Robotics FRC and FTC teams in the MBC footprint to support workforce preparation in STEM education, which is a vital component of workforce development and economic revitalization.

 MBC partnered with Adaptrum, B2XOnline, and Microsoft Airband Initiative in 2016 to deploy a pilot project (known as the Microsoft Homework Gap Network) to test the use of TV white space technology by providing no-cost internet connection to student homes in an effort to close the homework gap for K-12 students in Halifax and Charlotte Counties.
 Ajit Pai, FCC Chairman, visited South Boston in July 2017 to see the Homework Network firsthand.
-The pilot project is now closed.
+With matching funds from the Virginia Tobacco Commission and Microsoft, over $500,000 was invested in the pilot program which has now closed.

 MBC Day of Service

-In 2018, MBC established its Day of Service, a day where MBC employees go out into the community to serve.
-For MBC’s first day of service in 2018, MBC employees came together to build a playset, a privacy fence, and do landscaping for a local community group.
-MBC’s 2019 day of service included employees giving back to the community by working with Tri River Habitat for Humanity on their newest house and installing a play set for the family.
+In 2018, MBC established a day of service, a day where MBC employees go out into the community to serve.
+For MBC’s first day of service, MBC employees came together to build a playset, a privacy fence, and do landscaping for a local community group.
+MBC’s 2019 day of service included MBC employees working with Tri River Habitat for Humanity on their newest house and installing a play set for the family.
 Although COVID restrictions in 2020 prevented a physical day of service from happening, MBC still helped serve the community by making a monetary donation to the YMCA of South Boston/Halifax County to support their food pantry/delivery to families who were impacted by the pandemic and needed food assistance.

 Investing to Advance the Southern Virginia Economy